-9 Q. How does the Company plan to allocate the revenue to the rate classes 10 previously mentioned?
+1Q.How does the Company plan to allocate the revenue to the rate classes previously2mentioned?

-11 Since the average cost of GLP meters is higher than the weighted average cost of A. 12 residential meters, the cost will be allocated on a weighted average basis to each rate class.
-13 All of the other costs are the same per meter, so they will be allocated by the number of total 14 meters being installed.
-See Schedule SS-CEF-EC-3, Table 1, for the calculation of the 15 percentage used for interclass revenue allocation and SS-CEF-EC-3, Table 2, for the 16 calculation of the revenue allocation to each rate class.
-The monthly service charge for the 17 RLM rate class is currently above its cost to serve.
-As a result, the Company will not 18 allocate any program costs to that rate class as part of this proceeding.
+3 A. Since the average cost of GLP meters is higher than the weighted average cost of 4 residential meters, the cost will be allocated on a weighted average basis to each rate class.
+5 Further, PSE&G labor will be utilized for a higher percentage of GLP meters than contractor 6 labor, so the costs for these categories will be allocated based on a weighted average basis to 7 each rate class.
+All of the other costs are the same per meter, so they will be allocated by the 8 number of total meters being installed.
+See Schedule SS-CEF-EC-3, Table 1, for the 9 calculation of the percentage used for interclass revenue allocation and SS-CEF-EC-3, Table 10 2, for the calculation of the revenue allocation to each rate class.
+Since the monthly service 11 charges for RS, RHS and GLP rate schedules are significantly below cost to serve and the 12 monthly service charge for the RLM rate class is currently above its cost to serve, the Company 13 will not increase the current RLM rate class monthly service charge as part of this proceeding.

-19 Q. How does the Company plan to calculate the new monthly service charges?
+14 Q. How does the Company plan to calculate the new monthly service charges?

 A. The revenue requirement allocated to each rate class will be divided by the number of customers in each rate class, then divided by 12 for the number of months in a year, and then added to the existing monthly service charge.
-Please see Schedule SS-CEF-EC-3, Table 3,
+Please see Schedule SS-CEF-EC-3, Table 3, for the calculation of the proposed monthly service charges without SUT.
+Schedule SS-CEF-EC-3, Table 4 calculates the new monthly service charges with SUT.

-1 for the calculation of the proposed monthly service charges without SUT.
-Schedule SS-CEF-
+20 Q. What are the annual rate impacts to the typical residential customer?

-2 EC-3, Table 4 calculates the new monthly service charges with SUT.
+A. Based upon the forecasted rates shown in Schedule SS-CEF-EC-3, the typical annual bill impacts for a residential customer as well as rate class average customers compared to rates

-Q. What are the annual rate impacts to the typical residential customer?
+1 as of March 1, 2020 are set forth in Schedule Attachment 4 .
+Based on the estimated roll-in 2 revenue requirements provided in Schedule SS-CEF-EC-2, the initial annual impact of the 3 proposed rates for the first roll-in period to the typical residential electric customer who uses 4 740 kilowatt-hours in a summer month and 6,920 kilowatt-hours annually is an increase of 5 \$7.32 or approximately 0.58%.
+The maximum cumulative impact (impact from the entire 6 CEF-EC Program) on the typical residential electric customer is an average annual increase of

-4 A. Based upon the forecasted rates shown in Schedule SS-CEF-EC-3, the typical annual 5 bill impacts for a residential customer as well as rate class average customers compared to rates as of September 8, 2018 are set forth in Schedule Attachment 4 Based on the 6 7 estimated roll-in revenue requirements provided in Schedule SS-CEF-EC-2, the initial annual 8 impact of the proposed rates for the first roll-in period to the typical residential electric 9 customer who uses 750 kilowatt-hours in a summer month and 7,200 kilowatt-hours annually 10 is an increase of \$5.52 or approximately 0.45%.
-The maximum cumulative impact (impact 11 from the entire CEF-EC Program) on the typical residential electric customer is an average annual increase of approximately 3.29% or about a \$3.38 increase in their average monthly 12 13 bill.
+7 approximately 3.21% or about a \$3.36 increase in their average monthly bill.

-14 Q. Will the Company hold public comment hearings?
+8 Q. Will the Company hold public comment hearings?

-A. A proposed form of public notice of filing and public hearings for the CEF-EC Program, including the proposed rates and bill impacts attributable to the proposed implementation of the CEF-EC Program are set forth in Attachment 5.
+9 A. A proposed form of public notice of filing and public hearings for the CEF-EC 10 Program, including the proposed rates and bill impacts attributable to the proposed 11 implementation of the CEF-EC Program are set forth in Attachment 5.

-18 Q. Does this conclude your testimony at this time?
+12 Q. Does this conclude your testimony at this time?

-19 A. Yes, it does.
+13 A. Yes, it does.